Noeloikeau/chaogate/README.md

 ![png](docs/images/output_11_1.png)

-We can quickly compare the difference between the desired chaotic properties (positive $\lambda$), and the undesirable properties (the boolean divergence) by taking a linear combination such as:
+We can quickly compare the difference between the desired chaotic properties (positive lyapunov), and the undesirable properties (the boolean divergence) by taking a linear combination such as:

 ```python
 normalized_lyapunov = (g.lyapunov.data>0)*g.lyapunov.data/np.max(g.lyapunov.data)